Meshtastic or MeshCore? It depends on your Use Case!

 In my view, smart farming use cases should be implemented with the professional services of a reliable commercial MeshCore Solutions provider to assist with planning, deployment, configuration, testing, operations and support.

-In my view, semi-industrial IoT use case have to be implemented with the professional services of a prudent commercial MeshCore Solutions provider to assist with planning, deployment, configuration, testing, operations and support.
+In my view, smart farming and semi-industrial IoT use cases have to be implemented with the professional services of a regional and commercial MeshCore Solutions provider to assist with planning, deployment, configuration, testing, operations and SLA-backed support.

 MeshCore Advantages

-- The ‘room server’ BBS (bulletin board system) function, nevertheless Meshtastic introduced a ‘store and forward’ feature for Meshtastic devices with pSRAM (pseudo-static random-access memory).
+• The MeshCore ‘room server’ BBS (bulletin board system) function, which adds persistence, reliability, and asynchronous operation.
+They enhance a mesh radio network with actual messaging infrastructure.
+Get more interesting information here: MeshCore Room Servers: The Missing Piece in Off-Grid Mesh Communications.
+Nevertheless Meshtastic introduced a ‘store and forward’ feature for Meshtastic devices with pSRAM (pseudo-static random-access memory).

 MeshCore Disadvantages

-- Dependence on individuals, albeit brilliant developers.
-May Scott and Liam enjoy a long and productive life!
+• Dependence on individuals, albeit brilliant developers.
+May Scott and Liam enjoy a long and productive life for continuous work on the proprietary parts of MeshCore!

-- Several attempts to contact someone at the main MeshCore project website (https://meshcore.co.uk/contact.html) via the contact email address customer@cloudsto.com were unsuccessful.
-The same email address is also used by a Mini PC and electronics online store in the UK at https://cloudsto.com, suggesting that the organisational setup of MeshCore could be somewhat “rudimentary” at the time of writing this article, but will hopefully improve over time as the project is still quite young.
+• Several attempts to contact someone at the main MeshCore UK website (https://meshcore.co.uk/contact.html) via the promoted contact email address customer@cloudsto.com were unsuccessful.
+The same email address is also used by a Mini PC and electronics online store in the UK at https://cloudsto.com, suggesting that the organisational setup of MeshCore could be somewhat “rudimentary” at the time of writing this article, but will hopefully improve over time as MeshCore is still quite young.

-- So no wonder, that I did not find commercial MeshCore solution companies with professional solutions offerings yet.
-In my humble opinion, any non-hobbiist use cases and projects would be very risky at the time of writing this article.
-Especially as the source code of the MeshCore iOS and Android mobile apps seem to be proprietary and not open source and development and bug fixing is probably dependent on a single private person.
-In my view, any company who aims to provide professional MeshCore solutions, has to be willing to create own mobile iOS and Android apps from the scratch.
+In my humble opinion, any non-hobbyist use cases and projects with MeshCore would be very risky at the time of writing this article.
+Especially as the source code of the MeshCore iOS and Android mobile apps seem to be proprietary and development and bug fixing is probably dependent on a single private person.
+In my opinion, any company aiming to provide professional MeshCore solutions should be prepared to develop its own iOS and Android apps.

 Places where MeshCore is used